JFrankfurt/jordanfrankfurt.com/posts/starting-out-investing.md

 The cash back credit cards are just discounts on everything you spend.
 Don't ever let your balance accumulate.
 Only ever spend money you have.

-The Wealthfront account is, in my opinion, the core of my portfolio and the most unique thing about it.
+The Wealthfront account is the most unique aspect of my portfolio and the part I'm the most proud of.
 I chose to use this account in conjunction with their Portfolio Line of Credit product *in lieu of an emergency fund*.
 Using a low-risk investment account as an emergency fund exposes you to high opportunity cost because you're trying to ensure that you'll always have money if the market dips.
 On top of this, the IRS takes a cut when you sell a position that gained in value.
 I solve this by saving a substantially greater amount in a high-risk portfolio, then using that portfolio as collateral for a **very** cheap (3.65% at time of writing) line of credit from wealthfront.
 You just need to click two or three buttons, and they'll ACH deposit up to 30% of your account value into your bank account immediately.
 This means you don't have to sell (pay taxes) to access liquidity, and it solves the opportunity cost problem by investing your money in high quality equity ETFs.

+The 💰 from the PLoC can be used for more than just the emergency fund value, too.
+I've used it in the past for fixed-return low-risk investments that yield more than the interest rate Wealthfront charges me.
+This is great, since it basically prints me free money.

 I don't purchase individual stocks.
 There are many very smart very hard-working people who dedicate their lives to pricing assets, and I don't have any reason to think that my knowledge of a stock's correct price is better than theirs.

 The random retirement funds are all in high-risk ETFs.
 They're uninteresting.
 If you have the chance, put your money in them.
 If your company matches deposits, get the maximum match you can.

 Crypto is generally where I feel the most concerned about leading people astray.
 Some tips:
-- don't buy something you don't understand
+- Don't buy something you don't understand.
-- if you aren't managing your private keys off an exchange, you don't truly own your crypto
+- If you aren't managing your private keys off an exchange, you don't truly own your crypto.
-- people **will** try to scam you and steal your money
+- People **will** try to scam you.

-Here's what my portfolio looks like right now:
+Here's roughly what my portfolio looks like right now:
 ### Compound
-- supply BAT
 - supply UNI
 - supply COMP
 - borrow ETH (25% of supply value)